 - ¼ cup milk

 - 1 tablespoon Maple Syrup

 - ¼ teaspoon freshly grated nutmeg

 - Combine berries, 1 tablespoon maple syrup, and lemon juice in a small saucepan.
 Bring to a boil and reduce to simmer.
 Let simmer until berries only begin to slightly break down, for about 5 minutes.

 Monte Cristo Sandwiches

 - Spread 4 slices of bread with Dijon mustard.
-Layer the remaining 4 slices of bread with the ham and cheese, dividing ham and cheese evenly.
-Place slice of bread that has been spread with mustard on top of slice with ham and cheese--making four sandwiches.
+Top each of the 4 slices of bread with 3 slices of ham and 2 slices of cheese each.
+Top with the additional slices of bread to four 4 sandwiches.

-- Whisk together eggs, milk, salt, nutmeg, and remaining maple syrup.
+- In a shallow dish, whisk together eggs, milk, salt, nutmeg, pinch of salt, and maple syrup.
 Dip each sandwich into the egg mixture, flipping to coat on both sides of the sandwich.

 - Place each sandwich in melted butter in skillet, and pan fry on each side until golden--about 5 minutes per side.

-- To serve, place one sandwich on a serving plate, dust with powdered sugar, if using.
-And divide the blackberry sauce evenly between the sandwiches.
+- To serve, place one sandwich on a serving plate, dust with powdered sugar, and the blackberry sauce if using.